Postgraduate (7 months full-time, part-time)

 If you’re an overseas lawyer then, subject to taking the Qualified Lawyers' Transfer Scheme (QLTS/QLTT) and/or gaining university accreditation of prior learning and experience, you could also be eligible to apply.

 Our course lets you explore your chosen area of legal professional practice in depth.
 You could focus on part of your current professional practice, an area that you wish to work in, or one that’s of academic interest to you.* Whichever you choose, you'll develop your research skills over a four-day seminar series.
 You'll learn to interrogate hard-copy and electronic sources; create and conduct surveys, questionnaires and interviews; and write-up and present your research findings.
 You’ll then apply these skills when researching and writing a 15,000-word dissertation.

 The research skills you develop on this course are in great demand by employers in the legal profession.

-We have three study days on campus in Chelmsford, but at other times you'll work independently with support from a dedicated supervisor.
+There are three study days on campus, but at other times you'll work independently with support from a dedicated supervisor.
 Your supervisor will help you to develop your research proposal or hypothesis, discuss your methodology (including ethics clearance) and act as a mentor throughout your time with us.

 Our staff have been recognised for the quality of their work.
 In 2014, the Government acknowledged our ‘world-leading’ research in its Research Excellence Framework.